 The surgical volume debate focuses on volume as a measure of quality of care.
 However, in the first part of this tasker, the Board concluded that "volume alone is not a good measure of quality and outcomes."
 This report elucidated the criticality of a standardized, data-driven-system to proactively address quality and safety concerns.
 Further, "volume should never be used by an accrediting organization as a measure of quality," says Dr. Mark Chassin, President of The Joint Commission.
 Each facility and surgeon is unique.
-4,102

 While there is a robust body of literature supporting volume as a proxy for quality, other perspectives are more nuanced, taking into account risk-adjusted outcomes, along with surgeon and surgical team experience.
 These risk-adjusted outcome data, overlaid with quality improvement programs and peer reviews, do not require the use of indirect measures of quality, such as volume.
 One such example is the American College of Surgeons (ACS) National Surgical Quality Improvement Program (NSQIP).
 ACS NSQIP is a voluntary, "nationally validated, risk-adjusted, outcomes-based program to measure and improve quality of surgical care."
 The goal of NSQIP is to measure and improve the quality of surgical care and provide facility-based assessments of surgical outcomes.
-One of the provide and improve the quality of surgical care and provide facility-based assessments of surgical outcomes.

 NSQIP is currently used in all 48 surgical inpatient MTFs.
-45,46 However, NSQIP is not required in the purchased care system (TRICARE).
-49 See Appendix C and D for more information.
+However, NSQIP is not required in the purchased care system (TRICARE).
+See Appendix C and D for more information.